 - Take such other steps to carry out the Services by any route, means and carrier as we see fit in our sole discretion.

 You can manage payment and delivery of Your Parcel by logging in to Your Account on the ShopMate website using your Registration Details.

 You must not, at any time, seek to use either the ShopMate Service, or any Australia Post delivery service, for the consignment of any Prohibited Parcels or parcels containing Dangerous or Prohibited Goods.
 It is your responsibility to assess whether Parcels for consignment are, or may be, classified as Dangerous or Prohibited Goods, and / or are Parcels which are prohibited or regulated goods for the purposes of the laws of the country of destination.
 Australia Post provides information concerning Dangerous and Prohibited goods, (see for example - Dangerous & Prohibited Parcels page and the Dangerous and prohibited goods packaging post guide (3.08 mb) (PDF) but Australia Post does not represent that the information supplied is complete or up to date, and Australia Post has no liability for any consequence of you sending, or attempting to send, any Dangerous or Prohibited goods by mail.
 Your indemnity in favour of Australia Post applies in the event that any loss, harm or damage arises out of the consignment of Prohibited Parcels or Dangerous or Prohibited Goods.

-We will notify you on receipt of a Parcel if (determined at our sole discretion) it:
+We will notify you on receipt of a Parcel at the Warehouse if (as assessed and determined at our sole discretion) it:

-- is a high value Parcel, exceeding AUD980 in total value; or
+- Is a High Value Parcel, exceeding the current Australian dutiable threshold in total value; or

 - Items too small in size on weight to be conveyed